A few words about the this project.

 PhageAI is an AI-driven software platform using advanced Machine Learning and Natural Language Processing techniques for deeper understanding of the bacteriophages genomics.

-For AI model training we used 594 manually selected bacteriophages from different species and families.
-Each of the them was represented by a complete nucleotide sequence in FASTA format.
+We invent Phage2Vec technology - phage language model for general usage - trained on 17 559 complete bacteriophage sequneces.
+Machine Learning models for lifecycle prediction were trained on 4 694 manually selected bacteriophages from different species and families.
+Each of the sample was represented by a complete nucleotide sequence in FASTA format.

-Application of continuous embeddings of DNA sequences and feature ranking with recursive feature elimination allowed us to prepare optimal datasets for training a new Support Vector Machine model which resulted in the creation of a new accurate lifecycle (virulent or temperate) classifier with ~98% of accuracy on both sets: training and validation.
+Application of continuous embeddings of DNA sequences allowed us to prepare optimal datasets for training a new Support Vector Machine model which resulted in the creation of a new accurate lifecycle (virulent, temperate or chronic) classifier with ~98% of accuracy on both sets: train and test (unseen data).

 A current methodology opens up opportunities for further research in the field of phage classification.